aerobless/StrangeDungeonVR/docs/index.md

 ### 0.3 (next version)
 * ...
+* Added persistence information to player items.
+Valueable loot will now no longer disappear so quickly.
 * Added mini skybox to starting tile.
 Removed the main skybox and set camera background to black.
 This improves performance and reduces visbility of geometry placement errors.
 * Added lockable doors.
 The doors in the prison room can now be opened with a key.
 * Added 5 types of chests that can contain loot bundle rewards.
 Chests types are equally, randomly spawned for now.